Cranial Technologies

 • Gently place your index finger at each of the ear canals (as pictured above).

-• Make sure that you're looking directly down at the head.
-This will give you a good angle to properly check for any misalignment.
+• Ensure that you're looking directly down at the head to get a good angle.

 • Look for any misalignment between the index fingers.